 The plot itself took the standard approach of bringing an outsider into an established universe, which Jason Clarke’s Dr. Eric Price does.
 The Winchester Repeating Arms Company engages his services to address the mental stability of Mrs. Winchester.
 However, the price had an interesting backstory, and it played out believably on-screen.

 I loved Helen Mirren as Mrs. Winchester.
-The real Mrs. Winchester is actually much shorter than Helen; she barely cleared 4 feet, if memory serves me correctly.
+The real Mrs. Winchester is much shorter than Helen; she barely cleared 4 feet, if memory serves me correctly.
 That’s why there’s a staircase in the house with impossibly small steps.
 I had hoped they would address that, but again, artistic license.
-I’m cool with that.
+So I’m cool with that.

-My favorite pics of the Winchester I’ve taken over the years.
+These are some of my favorite pics of the Winchester I’ve taken over the years.
 Enjoy!